vonderchild/digital-forensics-lab/Lab 7/README.md

 Luckily, the first responding team was able to collect all 4 samples.
 Your task is to analyze each of the 4 malware samples and extract any useful information out of them (preferably a flag).

-The 4 files you have to analyze can be found at [https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab 7/files/tasks](https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab%207/files/tasks).
+The 4 files that you have to analyze are available at [https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab 7/files/tasks](https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab%207/files/tasks).